Humorism: Western medicine

 Typical 18th-century practices such as bleeding a sick person or applying hot cups to a person were based on the humoral theory of imbalances of fluids (blood and bile in those cases).
 Methods of treatment like bloodletting, emetics and purges were aimed at expelling a surplus of a humor.
 Apocroustics were medications intended to stop the flux of malignant humors to a diseased body part.

 16th-century Swiss physician Paracelsus further developed the idea that beneficial medical substances could be found in herbs, minerals and various alchemical combinations thereof.
 These beliefs were the foundation of mainstream Western medicine well into the 17th century.
 Specific minerals or herbs were used to treat ailments simple to complex, from an uncomplicated upper respiratory infection to the plague.
 For example, chamomile was used to decrease heat, and lower excessive bile humor.
 Arsenic was used in a poultice bag to 'draw out' the excess humor(s) that led to symptoms of the plague.
-Apophlegmatisms, in pre-modern medicine, were medications chewed in order to draw away phlegm and humors.
+Apophlegmatisms, in pre-modern medicine, were medications chewed to draw away excess phlegm.

 Although advances in cellular pathology and chemistry criticized humoralism by the 17th century, the theory had dominated Western medical thinking for more than 2,000 years.
 Only in some instances did the theory of humoralism wane into obscurity.
 One such instance occurred in the sixth and seventh centuries in the Byzantine Empire when traditional secular Greek culture gave way to Christian influences.
 Though the use of humoralist medicine continued during this time, its influence was diminished in favor of religion.
 The revival of Greek humoralism, owing in part to changing social and economic factors, did not begin until the early ninth century.
 Use of the practice in modern times is pseudoscience.